Malizma333/line-rider-command-editor-userscript/README.md

 ### Main Buttons
 - The `Read` button will parse the currently loaded track script (located in settings -> advanced) into trigger data
+- The `Test` button will convert trigger data back into a script and run it, so you can test new triggers
-- The `Commit` button will convert trigger data back into an executable track script
+- The `Print` button will convert trigger data back into a script and paste it into the textbox to its left
-- The text field represents the error field, and will notify if there was any error reading or committing.
+- The textbox also represents the error field, and will notify if there was any error reading or running code
 - The tabs at the top are the various commands that have trigger support
-  - There is also a smoothing/interpolation tab for the specific command tab that is loaded

 ### Tabs
 - The `Zoom` tab has triggers that zoom the camera in and out
-- The `Camera Pan` tab has triggers that offset the camera from bosh and expand the collision boxes of the camera
+- The `Pan` tab has triggers that offset the camera from bosh and expand the collision boxes of the camera
-- The `Camera Focus` tab has triggers that specify (in the case of multiple riders) which riders the camera should focus on
+- The `Focus` tab has triggers that specify (in the case of multiple riders) which riders the camera should focus on
-- The `Time Remap` tab has triggers that slow down or speed up the timeline for a certain period of time
+- The `Speed` tab has triggers that slow down or speed up the timeline for a certain period of time
-- The `Smooth` tab has the value of smoothing for the currently focused command tab (interpolation toggle for time remap)
+- The `Smoothing` area has the value of smoothing for the currently focused command tab (interpolation toggle for time remap)

 ### Triggers
 - Triggers can be deleted with the `X` button located at the top right of the trigger